How to Read a file into string, vector, and line by line Rust example

 pub fn read_to_string<P: AsRef<Path>>(path: P) -> Result<String>

-It returns the Result of String, which contains an error as well as String.
-Here is an example program to read a file into a string in Rust.
+It returns a Result containing either an error or the file content as a String.
+Below is an example program to read a file into a string in Rust:

 use std::fs;